-The average length of a Borderline Personality Disorder relationship is about two and a half years.
+The average length of BPD relationship is about two and a half years.
 This is because people with Borderline Personality Disorder have difficulty with both give-and-take and trust, which are essential components of any close relationship.

 In addition, people with Borderline Personality Disorder are often very impulsive, which can lead to problems such as infidelity or reckless spending.
 As a result, it is not uncommon for relationships with someone with Borderline Personality Disorder to be marked by constant conflict, drama, and pain.
 If you are in a relationship with someone who has BBPD, it is important to seek professional help to learn how to best deal with the challenges that you will face.

-How Long Does It Take For A BPD To Devalue?
+How Long Does It Take For A Personality disorder To Devalue?

 When it comes to Borderline Personality Disorder (BPD), one of the most difficult aspects to understand is how quickly those with the condition can devalue the people in their lives.

 For those with loved ones who suffer from BPD, it can feel as if the person they once adored has turned into a complete stranger overnight.